13.5. Magic, trick or physics?#

 1. Curiosity is a key driving force for scientists.
 If they don’t understand something, they don’t become disappointed but interested and excited.

-4. Explanations are not simply accepted by other scientists, they will thoroughly test them first.
+4. Explanations are not simply accepted by other scientists, they will be thoroughly tested first.
 There are various ways to do this.
-For example, can you predict what will happen according to your explanation if another, second cup of water is poured into the box?
+For example, a powerful explanation will enable you to make correct predictions of what will happen if you repeat the experiment, or if you change it a little bit.

 Physics background#